-Conception des médias (Media Design) - 10F, 20G et 30G
+Conception des médias (Media Design) - 15F/15F, 25S/25S et 35S/35S

 These courses are designed to complement each other and build on the skills taught in each respective grade level.
 However, it is important to note that there is no prerequisite for each course.
-For example, a student can register for the grade 10 course without having previously completed the grade 9 course.
+For example, a student may register for the grade 10 course without having previously completed the grade 9 course.

-In this class, students will learn about various methods of digital audio and video production.
+In this class, students will learn about various methods of digital audio and video production by using their smartphones and progressing to DSLR cameras at higher levels.
 Course content includes digital photography, photo editing, video production, video editing and more.
-In the Photography portion of this class, students will cover key concepts such as DSLR camera operation, composition, and understanding the exposure pyramid of aperture, shutter speed, and ISO.
-In the Video Production portion of this class, students will learn video camera operation, storyboarding, setting up shots, lighting, and audio capture.
-Students will also learn about photo and video editing using the Adobe Creative Cloud applications Photoshop and Premiere Pro.
+In the Photography section of this class, students will cover key concepts such as digital camera operation, composition, and understanding the exposure pyramid of aperture, shutter speed, and ISO.
+In the Video Production section of this class, students will learn video camera operation, storyboarding, setting up shots, lighting, audio capture, and post-production.
+Students will also learn about photo and video editing using the Adobe Creative Cloud applications Photoshop and Premiere Pro, as well as Microsoft Clipchamp.
+It is possible that grade levels will be combined based on enrollment.

-- You want to learn how to use a digital camera. - You would like to become a better photographer. - You are interested in learning more about how television and movies are created. - You are curious about multimedia applications such as Photoshop and Premiere Pro.
+- You want to learn how to use your smartphone camera more efficiently. - You are interested in learning more about how television and movies are created. - You enjoy storytelling through pictures and videos. - You would like to explore careers in photography, video production or graphic design.